jskidis/scala-wordle/README.md

 of sets of first 3 guesses that resulted in only having 2 choices left.
 I was unable to find a set of 3 guesses that reduced it down to 1 choice.
-Since Absurdle doesn't have a "new" puzzle every day, it basically meant that once you solved for the optimal solution, in the case solving in 4 guesses 50% of the time and 5 guesses the other 50%, there really wasn't a need to run it again.
+Since Absurdle doesn't have a "new" puzzle every day, it basically meant that once you solved for the optimal solution, in this case solving in 4 guesses 50% of the time and 5 guesses the other 50%, there really wasn't a need to run it again.
 So I abandoned the Absurdle Solver.

 An (evil) friend of mine said to me, hey what about Waffle?
 This was on a Friday and by Sunday afternoon I had determined that likely every waffle puzzle lends itself to being solved in terms of what words are in the puzzle and where.
-I have since confirmed this over dozens of Waffle puzzles, although there was one where 2 words could have been exchanged.
+I have since confirmed this over dozens of Waffle puzzles, although there was one where 2 words could have been interchanged.
-This basically just left optimizing the swaps which, while I didn't implement, I'm pretty confident this could be done deterministically such that any waffle puzzle could be solved in 10 swaps.
+This basically just left optimizing the swaps which, while I didn't implement, I'm pretty confident could be done deterministically such that any waffle puzzle could be solved in 10 swaps.
 I left the Waffle runner in, but it just outputs the correct words in their positions, I also didn't build an interactive way to input the initial puzzle.